tydickinson29/Fires/README.md

 across a single year and then this sum was ranked against all sums in the climatology to obtain a year's overall rank.
 This overall rank was 1 for the most impactful year and n for the least impactful year.

 We also used Cronbach's Alpha Tests on the ranks for each indicator to test for internal consistency.
+Using this we found total CWA rainfall to hurt the severe weather index and damages to hurt the fire weather index.

 ## Predictors Stuff